-The Bridge to MD Program is a Master of Science in Biomedical Sciences degree program designed specifically for applicants to our medical school who have strength in their pre-medical experiences and attributes, and would benefit from additional basic science preparation before beginning medical school.
-The Bridge program coursework is designed to strengthen understanding in basic science material providing a stronger foundation as the student enters medical school.
-A distinct benefit of enrolling in the Bridge program is the linkage to the medical program.
-When accepted to the Bridge to MD program, students are conditionally accepted to the MD program for the following year.
-The curriculum for the Bridge program runs alongside MD students and instruction is provided by medical school faculty.
+The Master of Science in Biomedical Sciences degree program is designed specifically for applicants to our medical school who have strength in their pre-medical experiences and attributes, and would benefit from additional basic science preparation before beginning medical school.
+The required coursework is designed to strengthen understanding in basic science material providing a stronger foundation as the student enters medical school.
+A distinct benefit of enrolling in the Biomedical Sciences program is the linkage to the medical program.
+When accepted to the Master of Science in Biomedical Sciences program, students are conditionally accepted to the MD program for the following year.
+The curriculum runs alongside MD students and instruction is provided by medical school faculty.
 This program supports WMed’s mission to build a diverse and inclusive environment that will serve the medical needs of our community.

 A select group of students who have applied for admission to the MD program will be invited to participate in this nine-month master’s degree program.
 Students accepted into the program are required to meet the same requirements as the MD students including submitting an AMCAS application, MCAT score within the last three years, a minimum 3.0 GPA, and completion of a bachelor’s degree prior to beginning at WMed.
 There is no direct application to this program.
 Candidates are referred by the Medical Student Admissions Committee to the Master’s Program Selection Committee, who makes the final student selections in late May or June.

 The MS program in Biomedical Sciences builds on the student’s undergraduate foundation in the basic sciences with select medical school courses.
 Academic support and study skills help promote academic success and refine successful learning strategies.
 The goal of the degree program is to prepare students for success in medical school.
 Students will be expected to achieve or surpass a threshold level of competency in foundational biomedical sciences and professionalism required to gain admission to medical school.